Turnkey CFO logo

 "For the first time I can actually see which clients are profitable after subcontractor costs — and our retainer income is finally in the right period instead of all landing in month one."

 Retainer deferred revenue set up correctly, project-level P&L by client, subcontractor COGS split from overhead, and S-Corp payroll structured and documented.
-The books finally match how the business actually works.

-Consulting Firm Owner Marketing Strategy & Operations Consultant
+Marketing Strategy & Operations Consultant

 Onboarding takes days, not months.

-15-min intro call
+15-minute intro call

 We learn your business — revenue model, client mix, subcontractor usage, entity structure, current software, and pain points.
 No sales pitch.